How Much Does It Cost to Tarp a Roof? [2025 Data]

 How to Save Money on the Cost to Tarp a Roof

-• Purchasing a tarp from a local hardware store yourself before calling a professional
+• Buy materials yourself.
+Purchasing a tarp from a local hardware store yourself before calling a professional can avoid upcharges for materials from your expert.
+Purchase all necessary hardware to secure the tarp ahead of time, too.

-• Meeting with at least three local roofers to compare prices and add-ons before signing a contract.
+• Shop around for the best deal.
+Meet with at least three local roofers to compare prices and add-ons before signing a contract.

 Frequently Asked Questions

-High-quality tarps can last up to 90 days on your roof when properly secured.
-Keep in mind that thinner tarps, or those exposed to high wind and rains, may not last the full three months, so it's important to keep an eye on the tarp to ensure water does not seep through your roof over time.
+High-quality tarps can last up to 90 days on your roof if properly secured.
+Keep in mind that thinner tarps, or those exposed to heavy wind and rains, may not last the full three months, so it's important to keep an eye on the tarp to ensure it’s standing up to the elements.

 Homeowners insurance may cover the cost to tarp a roof if the type of damage falls within your coverage.
 For example, roof damage caused by a natural disaster may fall within your plan, and the cost of a temporary tarp may be incorporated.
 In general, however, simply tarping your roof for renovations will often not fall under insurance coverage.